2007 Kansas City Chiefs season: Departures

 On April 15, offensive guard Will Shields announced his retirement.
 On April 25, the Chiefs traded wide receiver/kick returner Dante Hall to the St. Louis Rams for a fifth round pick, and both teams also swapped picks in the third round (Kansas City moved up two spots).

-In May, the Chiefs released defensive end Eric Hicks and linebacker Kris Griffin, and traded defensive tackle Ryan Sims to the Tampa Bay Buccaneers for 2009 NFL Draft selection.
+In May, the Chiefs released defensive end Eric Hicks and linebacker Kris Griffin, and traded defensive tackle Ryan Sims to the Tampa Bay Buccaneers for 2009 NFL draft selection.
 Kansas City also traded kicker Lawrence Tynes to the New York Giants.

 In June, reports surfaced concerning safety Greg Wesley and a trade to the Denver Broncos.
 The teams had agreed on terms of draft-choice compensation, but the Chiefs did not finalize the trade in fear of sending him to a division rival.
 Wesley remained on the team throughout the entire season.

 In October, the Chiefs traded running back Michael Bennett to the Tampa Bay Buccaneers for two future undisclosed draft picks in 2008 and 2009.

 On November 21, running back Priest Holmes retired from the NFL.

 Trent Green trade

 On March 6, Chiefs general manager Carl Peterson announced that quarterback Trent Green was asked to restructure his contract to remain with the team.
 Green was also granted permission to explore options of a trade to another team.
 The February contract agreement with Damon Huard, who would have been an unrestricted free agent, was the first public indication that Green's job was in danger.
 The first team to have contacted the Chiefs' front office was the Miami Dolphins, but Miami constantly disagreed in negotiations.
 The Dolphins offered a seventh round draft pick to the Chiefs, but the Chiefs declined, instead seeking a second round pick in exchange for Green.
 The Detroit Lions, and Cleveland Browns were also interested in Green, who are both looking for a veteran quarterback.
 Green had told the Chiefs that Miami was his preference being that he previously worked under both head coach Cam Cameron and quarterbacks coach Terry Shea.
 On draft day, the Chiefs and Dolphins could not reach a deal to trade Green.
 The Chiefs changed their request to a fourth-round pick while the Dolphins offered a sixth round pick.
 As weeks passed with some believing that Green would remain with the Chiefs, Green's agent reiterated that Green would not return to play for Kansas City.

-On June 5, the Chiefs agreed to trade Green to the Miami Dolphins for a conditional fifth round pick in the 2008 NFL Draft, pending a physical from Green.
+On June 5, the Chiefs agreed to trade Green to the Miami Dolphins for a conditional fifth round pick in the 2008 NFL draft, pending a physical from Green.
 The pick can be upgraded to a fourth-round selection if Green were to reach certain predetermined playing time and performance levels.
 Green was injured while playing with the Dolphins, and missed most of the season, resulting in a fifth-round selection for Kansas City for 2008.

-2007 NFL draft
+Draft

 Note: In 2006, the Chiefs traded their fourth round draft pick to the New Orleans Saints in exchange for running back Michael Bennett.